stevesloka/contour/design/gateway-apis-implementation.md

 #### GatewayClass

-Contour watches for GatewayClass resources which can, optionally, define how an instance of Contour should be configured.
+Contour watches for GatewayClass resources which can, optionally, refer to a configuration object that will then be used for Contour configuration.
 A GatewayClass can reference a configuration resource (Configmap or CRD) which describes how the fleet of Envoys should be provisioned in the cluster along with how they are exposed outside of the cluster.

 If the GatewayClass doesn't reference any configuration resources, then a standard set of configuration is utilized much like the Contour QuickStart today.